cunterrainer/Breakout/README.md

 # Breakout
 Welcome to Breakout, a classic arcade game!
 This version reintroduces the excitement of breaking bricks and maneuvering a paddle to keep the ball in play.
 Get ready for a challenging experience with enhanced gameplay mechanics.
+[Try the web build](https://cunterrainer.github.io/Breakout/)

 ![image info](./docs/preview.png)